Silicon Valley Bank is seized by US after historic failure - KESQ

 That is exactly what happened to Silicon Valley Bank, which had to sell $21 billion in highly liquid assets to cover the exodus of deposits.
 It took a $1.8 billion loss on that sale.

-Tyrner said she’s spoken to several friends who are backed by venture capital.
+Ashley Tyrner, CEO of FarmboxRx, said she’s spoken to several friends whose businesses are backed by venture capital.
 She described those friends as being “beside themselves” over the bank’s failure.
 Tyrner’s chief operating officer tried to withdraw her company’s funds on Thursday, but failed to do so in time.

 “One friend said they couldn’t make payroll today and cried when they had to inform 200 employees because of this issue,” Tyrner said.